 In this example, we are going to show how to create or configure the File Connection Manager in SSIS (SQL Server Integration Services)

-Once you created a new Project, if you look at the Solution explorer, we have three folders.
+Once you create a new Project, if you look at the Solution explorer, we have three folders.
 For now, let us concentrate on the Connection Managers Folder.

 Right-click on the Connection Managers folder and select the New Connection Manager option from the context menu.

 When you click on the New Connection Manager option, an Add Connection Manager window form will open.
 Use this to select the connections managers from the list.

 Here we have to select the File Connection Manager from the provided list

-Once you chose the Connection Managers for files, the SSIS File Connection Manager Editor opened in a new window.
+Once you choose the Connection Managers for files, the SSIS File Connection Manager Editor opens in a new window.
 Using this editor, we have to configure the connection with files and folders.

 - File: This text box will display the full path of the selected file or folder.

 - Browse: This button will be used to traverse the file system to locate the required file or folder.

-- Usage Type: File Connection Manager provides us four different options to connect with the files and folders.
-Below table explains their functionality in detail:
+- Usage Type: File Connection Manager provides us with four different options to connect with the files and folders.
+The below table explains their functionality in detail:

 |Create File||This option creates a new file at run time.
 For example, If we are renaming the file, then we have to create a new file with a new name.|